ScopeMediaInc/javascript-idk/README.md

   mediaUrl: an image URL,
   base64: a base64 encoded image,
   // optional
-  area: rectangle within the input image for search (see example) }
+  area: use a cropped area instead of the whole image (see example) }
 ```